 Raising a family is no small feat.
 Between daycare, groceries, health insurance, and more, the cost of raising a child to age 18 can easily reach hundreds of thousands of dollars.
 This is especially true for middle-class families who might not have the savings to cover these expenses.
 However, the government recognizes this challenge and has made resources available to help families provide for their children.
-In this article, we’ll explore five financial support programs that can assist families in their time of need.
+In this article, we’ll explore five government assistance programs that can assist families in their time of need.

 The Head Start Program